CAPTAIN DAVIES, BODINA

 His generous nature was again evident when he bought the house Ivanhoe, now called Ty Canol, from Captain Hughes so that his parents Evan 1841-1924 and Margaret 1849-1934, and also his spinster sister Margaret, could live there; whilst he himself went to live in Bodina House, Bow Street.
 This house was named after his daughter Ina; it translates from the Welsh as meaning “Ina’s Dwelling”.

 He was another captain who took his wife with him on his voyages.
 This was facilitated by his eldest daughter Ina, capably looking after her siblings during her parents absence at sea.
 According to his descendants at Penegoes, Captain Davies had one of the first cars in the area.
 As he had never had driving lessons, it was trial and error.
 He decided to take the car down through Borth, and he found that he could not quite manage to stop and reverse and come back so he had to go down to Ynyslas and did a u-turn on Traeth Maelgwyn.
 On the journey back to Bow Street things were going pretty well, except that, unbeknownst to him his wife had decided to close the garage door.
 Confidently sweeping in through the gateway, he realized at the last minute that the door was closed.
-Whilst panicking to stop the vehicle, in a great splintering of wood he went into the garage, hit the back wall and stalled with the door round his neck.
+Whilst panicking to stop the vehicle, there was a great splintering of wood as he drove through the closed door, hit the back wall and stalled with the door round his neck.
 Thankfully, he was a better captain than a driver.

 The captain had two sons, one of whom, Marcus, died as a child, and three daughters.
 His surviving son Thomas Whitlock Davies 1907-47, completed a five year engineering apprenticeship before becoming a ships engineer on Denholm Line vessels.
 He then bought a garage in Aberaeron, a venture encouraged by his uncle, Captain Evan Williams 1876-1958, of Borth, who had married an Aberaeron girl and lived at Bodryddan her family home in North Road.
 He was captain of the Ardgowan from 1913 to 1930; better known as Mesopotamia, as she was renamed in 1916.
 In his old age he often stayed for the summer with his relatives at Francon House Borth.
 Thomas Whitlock Davies and his young family moved to Aberaeron to run his new business venture.
 Sadly, within a few years he had died of cancer.
 From that time, Captain Williams became a sort of surrogate father to the three children, and no doubt encouraged them to take up a maritime career.